ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 callbacks.
 To facilitate all of these modes, the client instance declares the means that it can interact using the `interact` field.

-The `interact` field is a JSON object with keys that declare different interaction modes.
+The `interact` field is a JSON object with three keys whose values declare how the client can initiate and complete the request, as well as provide hints to the AS about user preferences such as locale.
 A client instance MUST NOT declare an interaction mode it does not support.
 The client instance MAY send multiple modes in the same request.
 There is no preference order specified in this request.
 An AS MAY [respond to any, all, or none of the presented interaction modes](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.

+The `interact` field MUST contain the `start` key, and MAY contain the `finish` and `hints` keys.
+The value of each key is an array which contains strings or JSON objects as defined below.

+#### Start Mode Definitions

-This specification defines the following interaction modes:
+This specification defines the following interaction start modes as string values under the `start` key:

-redirect (boolean)
+"redirect"
 : Indicates that the client instance can direct the end-user to an arbitrary URL
     at the AS for interaction. {{request-interact-redirect}}

-app (boolean)
+"app"
 : Indicates that the client instance can launch an application on the end-user's
     device for interaction. {{request-interact-app}}

+"user_code"
+: Indicates that the client instance can communicate a human-readable short
+    code to the end-user for use with a stable URL at the AS. {{request-interact-usercode}}

+#### Finish Mode Definitions

+This specification defines the following interaction completion modes as objects under the `finish` key:

 callback (object)
 : Indicates that the client instance can receive a callback from the AS
     after interaction with the RO has concluded. {{request-interact-callback}}

-user_code (boolean)
-: Indicates that the client instance can communicate a human-readable short
-    code to the end-user for use with a stable URL at the AS. {{request-interact-usercode}}
+#### Hint Definitions

+This specification defines the following hints as objects under the `hints` key:

 ui_locales (array of strings)
 : Indicates the end-user's preferred locales that the AS can use